ps2homebrew/Open-PS2-Loader/README.md

 To avoid this, you can create a text file at the location `hdd0:__common:pfs:OPL/conf_hdd.txt` that contains the preferred partition name (for example `__common`).

-For internal HDDs above 2TB you are able to format drives with the exFAT filesystem.
+You are able to format drives with the exFAT filesystem if you would like to avoid the 2TB limitation.
 In order for the exFAT configuration to operate successfully, there must not be any fragmentation with the files.
 Files should be added contiguously or synchronously to avoid fragmentation.
 On Windows, this is the default behavior when copying files to another location.
 On Linux, you may have to specify a flag when you mount the drive to achieve synchronous behavior.